Yale study – preprint (Feb 2025)

 Possible clinical and diagnostic features of Post-Acute COVID-19 Vaccination Syndrome (PACVS)- (June 2024)

-The study examined the symptoms and blood values of 191 patients with suspected PVACS.
-They had complaints that lasted longer than 5 months after a SARS-CoV-2 mRNA vaccination.
+The study examined the symptoms and blood tests of 191 patients with suspected PACVS.
+They had symptoms that persisted for more than five months after a SARS-CoV-5 mRNA vaccination.
 The most common symptoms were persistent fatigue and general malaise.
-In addition, peripheral nerve dysfunction, cardiovascular symptoms and cognitive problems.
+Other symptoms included peripheral nerve dysfunction, cardiovascular symptoms, and cognitive problems.

-The majority of patients (131 of 191) had symptoms consistent with multiple dysautonomia syndromes at the same time, such as myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), postural orthostatic tachycardia syndrome (POTS), mast cell activation syndrome (MCAS), and small fiber neuropathy (SFN).
-One-third of patients even met criteria for all four of these syndromes.
+The majority of patients (131 of 191) exhibited symptoms consistent with multiple dysautonomia syndromes, such as myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), postural orthostatic tachycardia syndrome (POTS), mast cell activation syndrome (MCAS), and small fiber neuropathy (SFN).
+A third of patients even met criteria for all four of these syndromes.
 In contrast, 16% of patients could not be classified into any of these categories.

-Based on symptom clustering, this study implies that PACVS can be seen as both a sub-form of ME/CFS and a separate new-onset syndrome.
-The authors state that due to the wide variation in symptoms, PVACS shares some, but not all, features of these syndromes.
+Based on symptom clustering, this study implies that PACVS can be viewed as both a subtype of ME/CFS and a separate, newly developed syndrome.
+The authors argue that due to the wide variation in symptoms, PACVS shares some, but not all, characteristics of these syndromes.

 Compared to healthy individuals, PACVS patients showed increased levels of inflammatory markers such as interleukin 6 and 8, and changes in certain receptor antibodies after vaccination.
 The authors state that these blood values may help to distinguish PACVS from normal post-vaccination reactions and support that PACVS may be a somatic syndrome.
 Unfortunately, in this study it was not possible to relate these blood values to symptoms.